How to Prepare for Medical School Entrance Exams in Bulgaria

 What are medicine entrance exams like in Bulgaria?

-Currently, there are 6 universities in Bulgaria that offer medicine in English.
-Naturally, the entrance exams differ for each of them slightly, but at their core, they evaluate for the same subjects: your knowledge in Biology, Chemistry, and in some cases, an English proficiency test.
+Currently, 6 universities in Bulgaria offer medicine in English.
+Naturally, the entrance exams differ slightly for each of them, but at their core, they evaluate for the same subjects: your knowledge in Biology, Chemistry, and, in some cases, an English proficiency test.
 Another variable is whether the test is online or if you have to be physically present while taking the exam.

-2. Match the terms in pairs - You are given two columns of terms that are out of order and need to be matched with their pair.
+- Match the terms in pairs—You are given two columns of terms that are out of order and need to be matched with their pairs.

 How to study for medical school entrance exams in Bulgaria?